 What is Discovery of Evidence?

-During a lawsuit each party has the opportunity to request formal “discovery” from the opposing party.
-These requests for discovery is accomplished by sending the opposing party three or four different “packets” requesting certain types of information.
+During a lawsuit, each party has the opportunity to request formal “discovery” from the opposing party.
+The Discovery process is accomplished in a variety of ways, one is to send the opposing party a formal set of requests.
+These requests each seek different types of information from the opposing party.

 Request for Admissions:

 “Requests for Admissions” allow one party to present the opposing party with statements that they must either Admit or Deny.
 They are written in a way so that the responding party must Admit the statement.
 If the responding party does not respond in the affirmative then they must provide a detailed explanation of why they denied the statement.